wilsonliaows/docs/connectors-design-guide.md

 - It should only allow users to input an exact date time.
 We are no longer supporting picklists.
 - It should be an optional field.
 - It should default to a week ago if left blank.
+- The label should be `When first started, this recipe should pick up events from`.
+- The hint should be `When you start recipe for the first time, it picks up trigger events from this specified date and time.
+Defaults to fetching trigger events from a week ago if left blank.
+Once recipe has been run or tested, value cannot be changed.
+Learn more`
+- The learn more link should point to [this article](https://docs.workato.com/recipes/triggers.html#sincefrom).

 Here's an example of how the since field should look like.